For bringing sustainable light and power to thousands of Bangladeshi villages, promoting health, education, and productivity.

-In 2007, Grameen Shakti employed 1500 field staff, and had trained 1000 engineers and 1000 local technicians in renewable energy technology.
-These either work for Grameen Shakti or have started their own renewable energy businesses.
+In 2007, Grameen Shakti employed 1,500 field staff and trained 1,000 engineers and 1,000 local technicians in renewable energy technology, who either work for Grameen Shakti or have started their own renewable energy businesses.
 The Founding Director of Grameen Shakti was Dipal Barua.
 Barua worked closely with Muhammad Yunus since 1976, and was a co-founder of the Grameen Bank (Yunus and the Grameen Bank received the Nobel Peace Prize in 2006).
-After having served as Managing Director of Grameen Shakti and Deputy Managing Director of Grameen Bank for many years, Dipal Barua left Grameen Shakti and set up the Bright Green Energy Foundation in 2010.
-The new CEO of Grameen Shakti (as of 2011) is Abser Kamal.
+After having served as Managing Director of Grameen Shakti and Deputy Managing Director of Grameen Bank for many years, Barua left Grameen Shakti and set up the Bright Green Energy Foundation in 2010.
+The CEO of Grameen Shakti as of 2011 was Abser Kamal.

 Installing renewable energy technologies in rural villages